rsyslog/rsyslog/source/configuration/property_replacer.rst

 **lowercase**
   convert property text to uppercase only

+**json**
+  encode the value so that it can be used inside a JSON field.
+This means that several characters (according to the JSON spec) are being escaped, for example US-ASCII LF is replaced by "\\n".
+  The json option cannot be used together with either jsonf or csv options.

+**jsonf**
+  (available in 6.3.9+)
+  This signifies that the property should be expressed as a json <b>f</b>ield.
+  That means not only the property is written, but rather a complete json field in the format

+  ``"fieldname"="value"``

+  where "filedname" is given in the *outname* property (or the property name if none was assigned) and value is the end result of property replacer operation.
+Note that value supports all property replacer options, like substrings, case converson and the like.
+  Values are properly json-escaped.
+However, field names are (currently) not.
+It is expected that proper field names are configured.
+  The jsonf option cannot be used together with either json or csv options.

 **csv**
   formats the resulting field (after all modifications) in CSV format as specified in `RFC 4180 <http://www.ietf.org/rfc/rfc4180.txt>`_.
 Rsyslog